 What is The Bicycle Academy?

 We’re a bicycle frame-building school and open workshop.
 We teach people skills and provide the use of our workshop and tools.
-We also want to do something really good for people in need, so we’re working closely with the World Bicycle Relief to make frames for Africa.
+We also want to do something really good for people in need, so we build bicycle frames that we donate to people without transport in Africa.

 Is The Bicycle Academy a Business or a Charity?

 We’re a for-profit limited company that cares about a lot more than just making money.
 We’re making frame building easier for everyone and helping people in need at the same time.